 Listen to our Podcast called Mondoro Company Limited.
 You can find it on all major podcast platforms.
 Try out to listen to one of our podcasts by clicking here.
 Subscribe to our Mondoro Company Limited YouTube Channel filled with great videos and information by clicking here.

 Does Procreate only work on an Apple IPad?

-Procreate is designed to only work on the Apple Ipad and the IPad must have an operating system that is ISO 12 or newer.
+Procreate is designed to only work on the Apple Ipad, and the IPad must have an operating system that is ISO 12.
 So there are some limitations on what IPad can use Procreate.
 It will not work on any other device but only an Apple device.
 You can find out more about Procreate by clicking on their FAQ here.

-Apple really supports Procreate, Many Apple stores will have free sessions where you can try out an Apple Ipad and they will teach you some Procreate basics.
-This training is usually not enough for you to do any designs, but it should give you an idea of the app and what the app can do.
+Apple supports Procreate; many Apple stores will have free sessions where you can try out an Apple Ipad, and they will teach you some Procreate b sics.
+This training is usually not enough for you to do any designs, but it should give you an idea of the app and what it can do.

 Does Procreate support Pantone colors?

-As our industry uses a lot of Pantone colors, so a lot of designers want to know if Procreate will support Pantone colors.
+As our industry uses a lot of Pantone colors, many designers want to know if Procreate will support Pantone colors.
 I have not been able to find any function or program that allows Procreate to specify a Pantone color by using a Pantone number.
 Instead, you need to specify the color by photographing the color or finding the color online and then importing the color photo into Procreate.
-Then press on the Pantone color photo and Procreate will read the value of the color.
+Then press on the Pantone color photo and read the color’s value.
 Then you can put the color into one of your palettes.